AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
 * saves command history data (up to 50 commands) in text format, and can be used to initialise a CommandHistory Object in Model
-* inherits from both `AddressBookStorage` `CommandHistoryStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* inherits from `AddressBookStorage` `CommandHistoryStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 ### Common classes